 6. British Heart Foundation

 We received complaints about a British Heart Foundation TV, VOD and cinema ad which showed a boy sitting in a classroom talking to his dad who had died from a heart attack.
 Complainants considered the ad to be distressing for adults and children

 to see.
 We noted that the ad had been scheduled to not appear around children's programming.
 We also recognised that some people might find the ad upsetting but judged it was unlikely to cause widespread distress.

 Booking.com's TV and VOD ad showed a story of a couple who met at a hotel.
 Complainants thought the word "booking" in the ad had been substituted in place of a swear word and thought it was offensive.
 Consistent with our previous

 decisions, we judged that the content of the ad was unlikely to cause serious or widespread offence.

 181 complaints -- Not upheld

-were graphic and gruesome and were therefore offensive and irresponsible.
+the ads were graphic and gruesome and were therefore offensive and irresponsible.
 We acknowledged that some people might find the ads unsettling but noted that they also contained an important health message.
-We concluded that the ads were unlikely to cause
+We concluded that the ads were

 9. Nicocigs Ltd